CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 Since this visualization represents the journey of three different birds, we can assign a unique color to each one, using their names to define `buckets` inside of a `ramp`.
 We will also decrease the `width` of the points to `4` and finally, remove the `strokeWidth` by setting it to `0`.

 **Note:**
-For a more in-depth discussion of ramps and other styling properties, check out our **[Data-driven visualization guide](/developers/carto-vl/guides/data-driven-visualizations-part-1/)**.
+For a more in-depth discussion of ramps and other styling properties, check out our [Data-driven visualizations guide - part 1](/developers/carto-vl/guides/data-driven-visualizations-part-1/).

 ```js
 const viz = new carto.Viz(`